 iPhone 5S – Apps, iOS 7 and software

 Apple’s big launch next to the iPhone 5C and 5S was the latest iteration of its mobile operating system, iOS 7.
-It’s one of the biggest changes since the App Store arrived in 2008 and has divided opinion with a radical redesign and some iOS 7 upgrade battery life issues
+It’s one of the biggest changes since the App Store arrived in 2008 and has divided opinion with a radical redesign and some iOS 7 upgrade battery life issues for some users.

 So what’s new?
 Well firstly the icons and buttons have had a drastic overhaul.
 Gone are the textured layers and beveled buttons of previous iOS versions – they’ve been replaced by much flatter and more defined icons.
 To our eyes it’s an improvement over the fussy previous design.